Shelburne Falls Trolley Museum

 Bridge of Flowers

-We have a collection of railroad and trolley artifacts and pictures, as well as an ex-CV Caboose and several other pieces of rolling stock.
+We have a collection of railroad and trolley artifacts and pictures, as well as an ex-Central Vermont Caboose and several other pieces of rolling stock.
 Run wooden and electric model and toy trains in the Kids Corner.
-Pump Car You can also often ride on our antique pump car.
-The museum is an all-volunteer, non-profit organization, funded by memberships and donations, and is open to the public during regular hours and also for parties and field trips.
-We would also appreciate donations of railroad and trolley artifacts.
+Pump Car You can also often ride on our antique pump car (not suitable for small children).

-MOTT logo
+MOTT logo TripAdvisor

 Use of the information, text and images on this site is permitted as long as the words